styfenschaer/rocket-fft/README.md

 - There are a few missing functions in the `scipy.fft` module what we can definitely fix.
 - Currently Rocket-FFT still lacks a test suite to test the typing, which I think is important to fix.
 - Rocket-FFT is sometimes inefficient, for example it doesn`t use symmetry or makes copies.
 Fortunately, this is easy to fix.
-- Pocketfft also implements two *Hartley transformations*.
+- PocketFFT also implements two *Hartley transformations*.
 The C++ interface for them is written, but the Python part is still missing.
 - Finally, when talking about FFT and Numba, one can't help but mention the Intel® MKL FFT library.
-It is **much** faster than Pocketfft and has a C interface.
+It is **much** faster than PocketFFT and has a C interface.
 Using it within Numba in just-in-time compiled code would be great and should be quite easy to do (but still a ton of work).